openfaas/docs/docs/openfaas-pro/retries.md

 Allow it to fail several times, seeing the retry time back off exponentially.

+> For undelivered messages that reach maximum retries the response is posted to the [callback url](https://docs.openfaas.com/reference/async/#how-it-works).

 Then, whenever you like, fix the error by changing the canned HTTP response to "200 OK".
 This will allow the next retry to complete:

 ```bash